-There are lots of different ways to start your journey with us, you can choose to undertake a foundation course, an undergraduate course, a postgraduate degree or a postgraduate research degree.
-If you decide to study a postgraduate degree with us, you'll have the choice between two fantastic locations - London and Loughborough.
+There are lots of different ways to start your journey with us, you can choose to undertake a foundation course, an undergraduate degree, a postgraduate degree or postgraduate research degree.
+If you’re interested in pursuing a postgraduate degree or research degree, you can choose to study in London or Loughborough.

 Whichever step you decide to take, we genuinely hope that you find the right path to help you achieve your future ambitions.
 At Loughborough University, we want our students to achieve great things – and as such, we offer a number of support services designed to help you do just that.

 Why you should study here

 If you’re thinking of applying to study here at Loughborough University, you’ll first need to find out what qualifications we accept from your country / region, how to apply for your chosen degree and - if you’re applying with the help of an approved educational advisor – a list of approved agents.
 If at any stage you have a question, or you are unsure about anything, please contact us.

 We accept lots of different qualifications, to learn what qualifications we accept from your country / region please see below.
 This is only a list of qualifications we accept, to learn the minimum entry requirements you will need to refer to the degree you want to apply for.

 For students taking the National Senior Certificate (NSC), typical offers range from 6,6,6,6,6 to 7,7,7,7,7 from the best 5 subjects, excluding Life Orientation.